Paxal96/Umbrella/README.md

 Working on an app managing a pediatric clinic
 -----------------------------------------------------

-Developpement done in Qt5 / qml and Javascript
+Development done in Qt5 / qml and Javascript